davidmfoley/isolate-react/README.md

 ### NOTE
 This is in very early development.

-See the [issues page](https://github.com/davidmfoley/isolate-components/issues) for project progress.
+See the [project tracker](https://github.com/davidmfoley/isolate-components/projects/1) for project progress.

 ### Installation